Client Warning Report

 Multi-select and enter text

-Each of the search criteria contain a multi-select drop-down list of options:
+Each of the search criteria e.g. Services, contains a multi-select drop-down list of options:

-Once selected, click the triangle icon at the top of the list to minimise it:
+Once the required options have been selected, click the triangle icon at the top of the list to minimise it:

 Or, click anywhere outside of this to return to the search criteria.